The ideal way to store your bow is in a fitting, long-lasting bow case. This is true for both residential and vacation storage.

 Finally, allow your bowstring to sit for a few minutes before you put it into the Case.

 Step 3: Store the Bow in a Safe Place

 Extreme temperatures can destroy strings and threaten the entire bow.
-It would be best to keep the bow in a location where the temperature is exactly right and does not reach peak lows or highs.
+It would be best to keep the bow where the temperature is exactly right and does not reach peak lows or highs.

-Addressing long-term storage of your bow requires you to consider maintenance.
+Addressing the long-term storage of your bow requires you to consider maintenance.
 You should remove your bow’s strings; you may do it yourself if you know how to.
-However, I highly recommend that you contact a professional to correctly do it for you.
+However, I highly recommend contacting a professional to do it correctly.

-After you remove the strings, firmly wrap it and ensure it doesn’t get too moist.
+After removing the strings, firmly wrap them and ensure they don’t get too moist.
 Extreme temperature swings can harm strings.
 Make it a habit to check if rust starts growing into your bowstring.

 Step 4: How to Properly Hang a Compound Bow